Image Slider

 Morning: Harajuku, Omotesando, Meiji Jingu Shrine, Yoyogi Park

 If you want to learn more about Japanese pop culture and the ins and outs of this wondrous centerpiece, consider kicking off your Tokyo 3-day itinerary with an Instalicious Food Adventure Tour.
-Joining this food tour is a great way to learn about Harajuku in a nutshell, and to discover the some of most Instagrammable food in Tokyo!
+Joining this food tour is a great way to learn about Harajuku in a nutshell, and to discover some of the most Instagrammable food in Tokyo!
 Your local guide can also give you tips about Tokyo and Japanese food in general to help with the rest of your trip.

-Once you’ve seen enough glitter and pink and people packed into Takeshita Street, take a walk through the designer shops of the glamorous Omotesando area, Harajuku’s classy next door neighborhood.
+Once you’ve seen enough glitter and pink and people packed into Takeshita Street, take a walk through the designer shops of the glamorous Omotesando area, Harajuku’s classy next-door neighborhood.

 Next, head towards Yoyogi Park, and visit Meiji Jingu (Meiji Shrine).
 The paths past the iconic sake barrels wind through to one of Tokyo’s most popular Shinto shrines, where you can learn more about traditional Japanese culture and rituals.
 (If you’re lucky, you could see a Japanese wedding!)

 After visiting Meiji Shrine, take a break in the grassy lawns of Yoyogi Park.
-It’s a massive park that sprawls just beyond Meiji’s grounds where you can find groups of friends relaxing on the lawns, playing games and practicing dance routines.
+It’s a massive park that sprawls just beyond Meiji’s grounds, where you can find groups of friends relaxing on the lawns, playing games, and practicing dance routines.
 It’s a welcome break from the bustle of Harajuku!

 Afternoon: Shibuya